Classes for Actors & Performers in Boston

 Instructed by Matthew Bretschneider

 This class introduces foundational concepts for theater education and their applications in a variety of settings for youth audiences.
 Students participate in games based in movement, physical theater, playful improvisation, and theatrical clown.
-Students deepen their understanding of concepts related to social-emotional learning, cultural representation, and the benefits of performing arts for young audiences with class discussions on a variety of topics, including verbal and nonverbal storytelling, multimodal learning, theater therapy, theater for social justice, and integrating goals in classroom settings which are specific, measurable, achievable, relevant, and time bound (SMART).
+Students deepen their understanding of concepts related to social-emotional learning, cultural representation, and the benefits of performing arts for young audiences with class discussions on a variety of topics, including verbal and nonverbal storytelling, multimodal learning, theater therapy, theater for social justice.

 Individual Coaching Sessions